x

 Enjoying life

-You can still have good memories of family members, even if they have Huntington's disease.
-You may have lots of funny moments that you have witnessed or been a part of over the years that have had you smiling and laughing with your family member:
+You can still make good memories with family members, even if they have HD.
+You may have lots of funny moments that you have witnessed, or been a part of over the years that have had you smiling and laughing with your family member:

 'Mum has a tendency to unexpectedly jerk forwards or backwards and head-butt innocent bystanders, not on purpose, but due to Huntington's disease.
 So (one night) I was unexpectedly head-butted.
 As a reflex, my head shot back into my brother's head.
 His head then flew back and hit the light switch.
 The lights went out.
 We stood in the darkness shocked at what had happened...
 Mum was first to break the silence.
 "Why did you turn the lights out, I was talking to you?" she said, mystified!'
 Tom